 1. Develop a financial literacy programme

 Educate your employees on key financial topics like workplace pensions, earnings, and savings.
-For example, help them better understand the components of their payslip, discuss methods for budgeting or how different tax and saving allowances work.
+For example, help them better understand the components of their payslip, discuss methods for budgeting, or how different tax and saving allowances work.

-It’s important to use simple, clear language and aim for bitesized, regular communications that employees can more easily digest.
+It’s important to use simple, clear language and aim for bite-sized, regular communications that employees can easily digest.
 We all learn in different ways, so consider the style of support you provide.
 Would live webinars and face-to-face workshops be of most benefit – or would written content and videos that can be reviewed in their own time be preferred?

 If possible, make the most of any in-house experts across your business, as well as external guides and resources for your programme.
 For example, your pension provider will likely have a range of materials around educating and engaging employees with their savings.